Acts 5

 29Then Peter and the other apostles answered and said, We ought to obey God rather than men.
 30The God of our fathers raised up Jesus, whom ye slew and hanged on a tree.
 31Him hath God exalted with his right hand to be a Prince and a Saviour, for to give repentance to Israel, and forgiveness of sins.
 32And we are his witnesses of these things; and so is also the Holy Ghost, whom God hath given to them that obey him.

 Peter's summary is stark: You killed Him.
 God raised Him.
 He is exalted at God's right hand as Prince and Saviour.
 He offers repentance and forgiveness.
 The apostles are His witnesses.
 And the Holy Ghost testifies to all of this - in the power of signs, in the boldness of the apostles, in the conviction that grips those who hear.
-The apostles are not alone.
-They are caught up in a work of God that moves through them but does not depend on them.
+The apostles are caught up in a work of God that moves through them.

 Acts 5:33-39Gamaliel's Counsel: A Word of Caution